neurogeriatricskiel/KielMAT/docs/index.md

 ```

 > [!NOTE]
-> In the examples you find a tutorial that explains the basics of the dataclass and how to work with them: [tutorial_basics](tutorial_basics.md).
+> In the examples you find a [tutorial (the basics of NGMT)](https://neurogeriatricskiel.github.io/NGMT/00_tutorial_basics/) that explains the basics of the dataclass and how to work with them.

 ## Documentation
 The full documentation can be found [here](https://neurogeriatricskiel.github.io/NGMT/).